Miguel22hp/php_lp_solve/README.md

 <p>So the farmer should ditch the wheat and plant 56.5789 acres of barley and 18.4211 acres of corn.</p>

 <p>There is no practical limit on the number of variables and constraints that PHP can handle.
-Certainly none that the relatively unsophisticated user will encounter.
-Indeed, in many true applications of the technique of linear programming, one needs to deal with many variables and constraints.
-The solution of such a problem by hand is not feasible, and software like PHP is crucial to success.
-For example, in the farming problem with which we have been working, one could have more crops than two or three.
-Think agribusiness instead of family farmer.
-And one could have constraints that arise from other things beside expenses, storage and acreage limitations.
+Certainly none that the relatively unsophisticated user will encounter.Â Indeed, in many true applications of the technique of linear programming, one needs to deal with many variables and constraints.Â The solution of such a problem by hand is not feasible, and software like PHP is crucial to success.Â For example, in the farming problem with which we have been working, one could have more crops than two or three.
+Think agribusiness instead of family farmer.Â And one could have constraints that arise from other things beside expenses, storage and acreage limitations.
 For example:</p>
 <ul>
-  <li>Availability of seed.
-This might lead to constraint inequalities like xj &lt; k.</li>
+  <li>Availability of seed.Â This might lead to constraint inequalities like xj &lt; k.</li>
   <li>Personal preferences.
 Thus the farmer's spouse might have a preference
   for one variety over another and insist on a corresponding planting, or something similar with a collection of crops; thus constraint inequalities